mmeewis/TL15/exercise7/README.md

 **We are still using our custom DraftDataService which saves the form data on your Desktop, open the file and see how it is updated automatically as you fill more fields.**

-## Autosave whenever a field changes
+## Part 1 : Autosave whenever a field changes

 See [How to activate the configuration panel for a form component](../generic/README.md)